prachi-shah26/VectraSaaS-ms-sentinel-QA/README.md

 ## Introduction<a name="Introduction"></a>

-This folder contains the Azure function time trigger code for Vectra Data Connector.
-The connector will run periodically and ingest the Vectra data into the Microsoft Sentinel logs custom tables.
+This folder contains the Azure function time trigger code for Vectra XDR Data Connector.
+The connector will run periodically and ingest the Vectra XDR data into the Microsoft Sentinel logs custom tables.
 ## Folders<a name="Folders"></a>

 1. `VectraDataConnector/` - This contains the package, requirements, ARM JSON file, connector page template JSON, and other dependencies.